-There are five different types of responses that are built into everyone’s body from nature: social engagement, fight, flight, dissociation, and freeze response.
-These happen mechanically (unconsciously) in most people where each response is identified with a different perception of the situation.
-The first three mentioned are linked to the mammalian brain and the last two to the “reptile brain” and its systems.
+Five different types of responses are built into everyone’s body from nature: social engagement, fight, flight, dissociation, and freeze response.
+These happen mechanically (unconsciously) in most people, where each answer is identified with a different perception of the situation.
+The first three mentioned are linked to the mammalian brain, and the last two to the “reptile brain” and its systems.

-Why do we think they are important?
-It is because they affect your whole mood, body language and reaction in social situations!
-Evolution has given us triggers we basically can’t control which greatly affect our behavior!
-The behavior is not always optimal.
+Why do we think they are essential?
+It is because they affect your whole mood, body language, and reaction in social situations!
+Evolution has given us triggers we basically can’t control, which significantly affects our behaviour!
+The behaviour is not always optimal.
 The respect you receive or the attraction you experience from the opposite sex can result from this.
-Fortunately, most people feel they want to be free and control their own responses instead of being ruled by something built in from evolution.
+Fortunately, most people feel they want to be free and control their responses instead of being ruled by something built in from evolution.

 Your thoughts may also be linked to these responses.
-It is a rather complex theme, but in situations where the responses become guided by your thoughts, it is possible to use cognitive therapy, and thus change your responses.
-In some situations, the responses will unfold physically., In these cases, you will need bodily therapy.
-An example of bodily oriented therapy is TRE, (Trauma release exercise) which will be discussed more another time.
+It is a rather complicated theme, but in situations where the responses become guided by your thoughts, it is possible to use cognitive therapy and thus change your responses.
+In some cases, the responses will unfold physically., In these cases, you will need bodily treatment.
+An example of physically oriented therapy is TRE -Trauma Release Exercise, which we have written an article on.

 This state or mood is interacting with other people.
-It comes when you see people in your eyes, hand in hand and present yourself to others trying to learn about the new person.
+It comes when you see people in your eyes, hand in hand, and present yourself to others, trying to learn about the new person.
 One asks him questions about who they are and what they are doing, trying to engage in their lives.
 The other person does the same back.
 This is called “socialization” or “chemistry” and is the optimal condition you can be in!
-To get in this state, you simply have to do as the name implies and engage others socially.
-It gives a very good feeling and a good mood, unfortunately, earlier trauma can tilt you out of this condition.
+To get into this state, you must do as the name implies and engage others socially.
+It gives an excellent feeling and a good mood; unfortunately, earlier trauma can tilt you out of this condition.

 2. Fight response:

-The backside of this is that one can BELIEVE a situation is threatening when it is not, and become unnecessarily tense and stressed.
-Unfortunately, many people are like that and being controlled by evolutionary responses and mechanisms because they believe there is a threat when there is none.
+The backside of this is that one can believe a situation is threatening when it is not and become unnecessarily tense and stressed.
+Unfortunately, many people are like that and are being controlled by evolutionary responses and mechanisms because they believe there is a threat when there is none.